Mandar-Sharma/Laying-Anchors/README.md

 - means: The means of the Gaussians components extracted from nums
 - log_means: The log-normalized means of the Gaussians components extracted from nums

-> **Note:** To alter the number of gaussian components, please toy with the **gmm** function inside preprocess.py
+> **Note:** To alter the number of gaussian components, please modify the **gmm** function inside preprocess.py

 ## Step II: Training Models

-> **Note:** All the models used in the paper are readily available in this repository, thus you can skip to Step III if you wish to skip re-training the models from scratch.
+> **Note:** The pre-trained version of all the models used in the paper are readily available for out-of-the-box use in this repository, thus you can skip to Step III if you wish to skip re-training the models from scratch.

 First run the build_corpus script:
 ```